vdbrink/vdbrink.github.io/node-red/node-red_home-assistant_update_helper_toggle.md

 ## Update a Home Assistant helper entity toggle from Node-RED

-Let's say you have a customer helper toggle with the name `input_boolean.toggle` and with Node-RED you want to set it to `off`.
+Let's say you have a custom helper toggle with the name `input_boolean.toggle` and with Node-RED you want to set it to `off`.
 Create your flow and add the Home Assistant API node.
 ```
 Server     Home Assistant